-Part III of this document explores the process of reducing racial and ethnic disparities in the youth justice system and includes key pointers about data analysis, creation of R/ED plans, and getting the word out in the community.
+Part II of this document explains the job of Racial and Ethnic Disparities Coordinators, highlighting the R/ED Coordinator's key roles and responsibilities.
+Part III of this document explores the process of minimizing racial and ethnic disparities in the criminal justice system and includes key pointers about data analysis, creation of R/ED plans, and getting the word out in the community.